raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 <a href="#top" class="top" id="level4">Top</a>
 # Level 4: Storing Favorites: Databases

+If you have not completed the previous levels, download the starter code for level 4 [here](dl.dropboxusercontent.com/s/s69dlb4asw1ewxu/level3-done.zip?dl=0).

 Right now, our website allows us to search for books.
 However, it would be nice if we had a way to save books that looked interesting.
 Let's work on adding a "Favorites" feature, which will allow us to mark our favorite books.

 <a href="#top" class="top" id="mongo-db">Top</a>